Model Configuration

 Interleaved Thinking

 For Anthropic and Bedrock Claude models, interleaved thinking allows tool calls during model reasoning.
-This is enabled by default:
+It is auto-enabled whenever a thinking budget is configured:

 models: